datanav/docs/DTLReferenceGuide.rst

    * - ``intersection``
      - | *Arguments:*
-       |   SET1(value-expression{1})
+       |   VALUES1(value-expression{1})
-       |   SET2(value-expression{1})
+       |   VALUES2(value-expression{1})
        |
-       | Returns the intersection of the two sets SET1 and SET2, i.e. the elements
+       | Returns the intersection of the two sets VALUES1 and VALUES2, i.e. the elements
-         that are in both SET1 and SET2.
+         that are in both VALUES1 and VALUES2.
 The two arguments do not have to be real sets, but will be coerced into sets before applying the intersection operator.
+The return type is a list of distinct values.
      - | ``["intersection",``
        |     ``["list", "A", "B"], ["list", "B", "C"]]``
        |